Least-squares problems#

 with \(\hat{\Sigma}\) as in the previous chapter.
 Substitute into the least-squares problem to obtain

-is a (possibly non-unique) minimiser of the least-squares problem.
+is the minimum-norm minimiser of the least-squares problem.
 This leads to the important concept of a pseudo-inverse of a matrix.

 Definition 7 (Pseudo-inverse of a matrix)